apache/predictionio/docs/manual/source/resources/upgrade.html.md

 ##Upgrade to 0.8.4

 **engine.json** has slightly changed its format in 0.8.4 in order to make engine more flexible.
-If you are upgrading to 0.8.4, engine.json needs to have the **Params** field for *datasource*, *preparator*, and *serving*.
+If you are upgrading to 0.8.4, engine.json needs to have the ```params``` field for *datasource*, *preparator*, and *serving*.
 Here is the sample engine.json from templates/scala-parallel-recommendation-custom-preparator that demonstrate the change for *datasource* (line 7).

 ```